-Unlocking the Power of AI for Education
+Unlocking the Power of AI for Education in 2020

 Technology has been transforming most aspects of modern life at breakneck speed.
 It has touched upon almost everything – from banking, retail, healthcare, and sports to farming and forestry.
 Only one industry has remained deeply steeped in tradition: education.

-The schools in most countries are pretty similar to those we had 50 years ago.
+Even today, in 2020, the schools in most countries are pretty similar to those we had 50 years ago.
 Students attend classes together and do the same tasks no matter their skills and learning abilities.
 As a result, some students fall behind, others can’t get ahead.
 Artificial intelligence could change that.

 How is Artificial Intelligence Used in Education?

 The good news is that slowly but surely AI enters the education sector.
 And it has already made its way into K–12 schools in the US.
 Today, AI offers aid to K–12 teachers and administrators, soothing the pain of daily tasks.

 For those who are planning to implement AI into education projects in 2020 or just curious to know what impact AI has on education, take a closer look: